 Vintage: For vintage shopping, my favourite stores are: Public Butter, House of Vintage and the Black Market.

 Y'all know I love to eat, so I'm going to break it down by meals.

 Baro: I really enjoy brunch here, It's Latin inspired so it's a nice twist on the classic brunch favourites.

-The Drake: This is probably my favourite brunch in the city, their eggs benny and their avo toast are to die for.
+The Drake: Great Brunch spot that you rarely have to wait to get a table.
+Their eggs benny and their avo toast are to die for.

 T H E D R A K E H O T E L